Market Timing Calculator for Model Portfolio Backtesting

 Market Timing Software Features:

-• This market timing calculator is hard-wired into the model portfolios, so you'll have to buy the model allocations to get this investing tool (the minimum price is $150).
+• This market timing calculator is hard-wired into the Model Portfolios, so you'll have to buy the model allocations to get this investing tool.

 It's only necessary to maintain the monthly subscription if you care about using our investment models as the vehicle funding mechanism for your market timing strategies (in other words, you want to use our mutual fund / ETF / index fund picks as the actual investments held in your strategies).
 The usual reason for caring is that the models come pre-populated with the picks, asset classes, current returns, allocations, and other features that you may want to integrate into your market timing strategies.

 The most popular funding vehicle choice to model is the Benchmark Index Model.
 This is because most market timers care about which asset class will be affected the most by a signal input change, so the actual index for an asset class is the most pure thing to model.
 Then you can substitute anything you want as a surrogate for this asset class (mutual funds, ETF, stocks, options, etc.), then trade those in the Real World.

 So if you have no interest in our mutual fund picks nor our Benchmark Index Model's return data, then you'd just choose "Let Me Input Manually" from a dropdown menu, and everything in our allocation models is ignored.
 This means you'll have to input the asset class name, the funding vehicle name, the returns for three time frames, and the yields in all of the buckets used.

 • It has 25 assets, or if you prefer, accounts, asset classes, funds, or buckets (they're all the same thing).
 They are all the same and all function independently of each other (no signal from anything else will directly affect the range on any other asset class).